10 Oct 2019

-An employee who fails to return to work immediately following the expiration of approved leave without pay and who has not obtained an approved extension or provided required documentation will be considered to have voluntarily terminated his/her employment.
+An employee who fails to return to work immediately following the expiration of approved leave without pay and who has not obtained an approved extension or provided required documentation for consideration of an extension will be considered to have voluntarily terminated his/her employment.

 Absence from duty without any type of leave approval constitutes an "unauthorized absence" and may be grounds for termination.

 - Contact Human Resources to request FMLA/DCFMLA leave, involuntary leave, or other leave, in accordance with the timing required above.
 Human Resources will provide you with the information you need to fill out to request the leave.

 - If a supervisor receives a request for leave under this policy, the supervisor should immediately inform Human Resources and refer the employee to Human Resources.

 - Employees may be required to provide documentation as required.
 For example, employees may be required to provide medical documentation to support a serious health condition of themselves or their family members necessitating leave without pay.